 Let’s assume that the time for waiting is over, and pandemic or not, you’re moving forward with your wedding.

 Even a small and intimate wedding is a big undertaking.
 You want to make sure every detail is perfect.
-Your bride will be the most beautiful person in the world to you on that day and looking your best sends a message of love that will last your entire lifetime.
+After all, you’re making memories that will last a lifetime.

 But what are you going to wear?